mdickopp/linux-vm/README.md

 depends on the _debootstrap_ package, and `image-to-ova` depends on the _uuid-runtime_ and _qemu-utils_ packages.

+Type `./create-vm --help` or `./image-to-ova --help` to display a list of all available options.

 ## Building the Image

 The command